codevivi/cryptocurrencies-prices-over-time/README.md

 ## 📋 About

+⚡

+- **tsc** branch learning, adding typescript to this project
-⚡ Current branch - **aftersubmit** is my try to improve code and probably add/modify functionality after **master** branch was submitted when applying for IBM internship.
+- **aftersubmit** branch is my try to improve code and probably add/modify functionality after
+- **master** branch was submitted when applying for IBM internship.

 This is one page React application with functionality to search/select cryptocurrency and view it's prices over time.